 Step 2: Review the Consortium Agreement

-Fully understand your rights and responsibilities as a CCA student; then complete the contract and send it to the Financial Aid Office at your Host School (your community college or technical college).
+Fully understand your rights and responsibilities as a CCA student; then complete the contract.
+We will then send your Student Contract and the Community College Signature Form to the Financial Aid Office at your Host School (your community college or technical college).

 Have a plan for paying tuition at both schools.
 Please note that your tuition to your Host School may be due before a refund from Franklin is available.